 First thing first: Scan your photos

 To get started with your old photo restoration, you’ll want to scan your pictures into a computer.
 If it’s a PDF, remember to convert it to a JPEG.
 When it’s ready freddy, drag it onto PicMonkey’s homepage to open it in the Editor.

 Is the photo you love looking a little rough around the edges?
 Maybe a piece is torn off or it’s looking a little frayed?
-One simple fix is to open your image in the Editor and then open it again as an overlay.
-Stretch the overlay until it’s the same size as your original image and then flip it around so that the part that’s frayed is covered up by the part that’s not.
+One simple fix is to open your image in the Editor and then open it again as an graphic.
+Stretch the graphic until it’s the same size as your original image and then flip it around so that the part that’s frayed is covered up by the part that’s not.
 Then just erase what you don’t need.

 Clone is everything when it comes to restoring photos.
 It can help you remove a scratch by painting over it with pixels from an undamaged part of your image: just select a part of the photo that is in good condition and spread the love.
 Move the dotted circle (your source, or, the starting point for your clone-a-thon) to the part you’d like to clone, click, and then use your cursor (the solid circle) to paint over those less-than-stellar areas.

 “Whoa, why can I still see the dotted circle?”
 That’s the tool showing you where you’re cloning from!
 Clone is dynamic, which means that as you move your cursor, the area being copied moves with you.

 For faded skin and eye color… use Touch Up